gsmatth/shooters-log-fe/README.md

               .then((matches) => {
                 scorecardService.createMatchShots(competitionId, matches,   vm.allMatchScores, vm.shot)
                 .then(() => {

 ```
-  *  When a scorecard is created successfully on the backend mongo database, the users view will change to the homepage, where the newly created scorecard will be displayed.
+  *  When a scorecard is created successfully on the backend mongo database, the users view will change to the homepage and the newly created scorecard will be displayed.

   * ### Services
       * auth-service: